-By employing Smart solutions, youth work can be made more effective, i.e. Reaching more young people, increasing opportunities for young people's creativity, self-initiative and joint activities, reducing the risk of youth exclusion, increasing the involvement of young people, improving their employability, and supporting young people's active participation in the community and in decision-making.
+By employing smart solutions, youth work can be made more effective by reaching more young people; increasing opportunities for young people's creativity, self-initiative and joint activities; reducing the risk of youth exclusion; increasing the involvement of young people; improving their employability; and supporting young people's active participation in the community and in decision making.

-Further Information: https://www.entk.ee/toeoeriistakarp-nutikatele
+Further Information: www.entk.ee/toeoeriistakarp-nutikatele

-6. Youth Employment Plan & the Digital Social Lab
+6. Youth employment plan and the Digital Social Lab